Preference Adaptive and Sequential Text-to-Image Generation: Introduction

 Our contributions are as follows.
 (1) We formulate the problem of iterative prompt expansion using LMMs and T2I models.
 (2) We collect a new, large-scale user-agent interaction dataset for the multi-turn prompt expansion setup.
+Our dataset consists of almost 40,000 interaction rollouts.
 (3) We train user utility and user-choice models with this dataset, creating a simulator that is used to generate additional simulated data.
-(4) Finally, we utilize our datasets to train PASTA, our value-based RL agent, demonstrating its effectiveness through comprehensive human evaluations, with significant improvements in user satisfaction and image quality compared to a baseline LMM.
+(4) Finally, we utilize our datasets to train PASTA, our value-based RL agent, demonstrating its effectiveness through comprehensive human evaluations, with significant improvements in user satisfaction compared to a baseline LMM.